Abbott restarts baby formula plant linked to contamination

 The February shutdown of the largest formula factory in the country led to the supply problems that have forced some parents to seek formula from food banks, friends and doctor’s offices.

 Abbott said it initially will prioritize production of its EleCare specialty formulas for infants with severe food allergies and digestive problems who have few other options for nutrition.
-The company said it will take about three weeks before new formula from the plant begins showing up on store shelves.
+The company said it will take about three weeks before new formula from the plant begins getting to consumers.

 “We will ramp production as quickly as we can while meeting all requirements,” Abbott said in a statement.